VoxForge/voxforge.github.io/en/Read.md

   submission_singular: submission
   submission_plural: submissions
   localstorage_message: >
-    Submission saved to browser storage.
+    Cannot connect to server.
+Your submission has been saved to your browser's internal storage.
+It will be uploaded with next submission you make when the VoxForge server is accessible.
   browsercontains_message: >
     Your browser storage contains
   uploaded_message: >